Supply-Chain-Data-Hub/full-stack-hiring-takehome/README.md

 - Run "npm install"
 - Run "npm run dev"
     - This will start the frontend development server at http://localhost:5173/

 - In the new terminal, Go to the backend/becompanyportal
+- since Django 5 requires python 3.10 plus. upgrade the python to latest (eg : 3.12.3)
+    - (Note: make sure python path is configured in system path variables);
 - check if pip3 is intalled in your install. if not make sure it is installed.
-- since Django 5 requires python 3.10 plus. upgrade the python to latest (eg : 3.12.3)
 - Run "pip3 install --no-cache-dir -r requirements.txt"
     - (Note: if above command is having issue. try below command without quotes "pip3 install --no-cache-dir -r requirements.txt --break-system-packages")